Lab

 TaskFlow

-A multi-tenant SaaS product designed around teams, projects, tasks, billing, events, and automation.
+A non-commercial SaaS lab exploring teams, projects, tasks, billing, events, and automation as connected product primitives.

 - saas